2023 Best Liberal Arts & Humanities Schools in Louisiana

 While working on their degree, liberal arts / sciences and humanities majors at ULM accumulate an average of around $22,807 in student debt.

-Read full report on Liberal Arts / Sciences & Humanities at University of Louisiana at Monroe
+Full Liberal Arts / Sciences & Humanities at University of Louisiana at Monroe Report

-The excellent programs at Northwestern State University of Louisiana helped the school earn the #2 place on this year’s ranking of the best liberal arts / sciences and humanities schools in Louisiana.
-Located in the remote town of Natchitoches, NSU is a public college with a large student population.
+A rank of #2 on this year’s list means Northwestern State University of Louisiana is a great place for liberal arts / sciences and humanities students.
+Located in the remote town of Natchitoches, NSU is a public school with a fairly large student population.

 The average amount in student loans that liberal arts / sciences and humanities majors at NSU take out is $29,296.